unavi-xyz/unavi/README.md

 UNAVI is almost entirely written in Rust 🦀.
 The app is built using [Bevy](https://bevyengine.org/) and makes heavy use of [WebAssembly](https://webassembly.org/) for user scripting.
 Multiplayer is handled by self-hostable servers acting as relays for communication between players.
-UNAVI provides both a web app and native build.

 This project is still early, any feedback or contributions are greatly appreciated!
 Come join the [Discord](https://discord.gg/cazUfCCgHJ) and say hi!